beethoven21/managedCuda/README.md

 This is a forked version of ManagedCuda from Surban (https://github.com/surban/managedCuda), which was forked from original author Kunzmi (https://github.com/kunzmi/managedCuda).

-Unfortunately, Surban''s port did not address some fundamentals of rolling forward to CUDA 9, and introduced several non-portable problems.
+Unfortunately, Surban's port did not address some fundamentals of rolling forward to CUDA 9, and introduced several non-portable problems.
 This version addresses those issues, and rolls forward to the GPU Toolkit version 10.
 But, the fundamental problem here is that with each release, the code has to be hand-edited for the newest version.
 This fork stops with this release.
 I will be